 You leave the Atacama Region and fly back to the capital.
 Here you can enjoy cafés, markets or museums and feel the remarkable contrast between life in the desert and the wild hustle and bustle of the metropolis before you depart the next day and travel to the island of Rapa Nui.

 Almost 4.000 kilometers from the Chilean mainland is the legendary Easter Island, where you are spending the coming days.
-You admire unique Moai sculptures and explore extinct volcanoes, visit traditional villages and indigenous ceremonial sites.
+You admire unique Moai statues and explore extinct volcanoes, visit traditional villages and indigenous ceremonial sites.
 On dreamlike sandy beaches you put your feet up under palm trees and let yourself drift to the special rhythm of Rapa Nui.